Yousef Alhorr: Professional background

 From 2000 to 2004, Alhorr was the assistant professor at Qatar University’s College of Engineering.
 In September 2004 until 2006, he joined the institute’s active research wing, taking up the position of Assistant Vice President for Research.
 From then onward up until 2011, he held several positions at Qatar’s leading Barwa Real Estate Company as a deputy CEO, strategic adviser and president for strategy and investment, and CEO and chairman of Barwa Knowledge.

-In 2009, Alhorr set the foundation of the Gulf Organisation for Research and Development (GORD) and directed the development of the Middle East’s first regionally incorporated sustainability system called Qatar Sustainability Assessment System (QSAS).
-QSAS was later re-branded as the Global Sustainability Assessment System (GSAS) and has since been used in Qatar and the Middle East as one of the chief sustainability systems alongside LEED.
 As the Chairman of GORD, Alhorr supervises the authorization of green certification for construction projects in Qatar and the MENA region.

 Alhorr was the recipient of the Emerging CEO – Green Buildings prize from the Federation of GCC Chambers as well as the Environment & Sustainability Award.

 Speaking engagements

 Alhorr has lectured several seminars during and after his time as a faculty member and director of research at his alma meter, Qatar University.
 He has chaired several conferences and has been regularly invited as a keynote and guest speaker at regional and global industry events including the 2012 United Nations Climate Change Conference (COP18), 2021 United Nations Climate Change Conference (COP26), International Real Estate Finance Summit (IREF) 2009, World Stadium Congress 2013, 18th Gulf Engineering Forum 2015, Kuwait Green Building Forum 2012, Qatar Sustainable Building Forum 2012 and 7th Annual Façade Design and Engineering Middle East.